Seong Cheol Kang

 Doctor of Philosophy (PhD) in Public Administration

 Prior to joining the Ph.D. program, Seong worked as a Researcher at the Korea Institute of Public Administration (KIPA) in Seoul, Korea from 2011 to 2013.
-In this role, he was assigned to the Department of Regulation and Evaluation conducting analysis in the areas of government program evaluation and rulemaking.
-Specific projects include evaluating the performance of contracted firms, and in collaboration with the Regulatory Reform Commission, analysis of public consultation in administrative rulemaking and providing policy recommendations for improving the rulemaking process.
-In addition, he worked as a part-time consultant for the Pyeongtaek University Center for Academic-Industrial Cooperation in Pyeongtaek, South Korea, working on several projects related to economic development and environmental programs in the region.
+In this role, he worked at the Department of Regulation and Evaluation conducting analysis in the areas of government performance evaluation and regulatory rulemaking.
+In addition, he worked as a part-time consultant for the Pyeongtaek University Center for Academic-Industrial Cooperation in South Korea, working on several projects related to economic development and environmental programs in the region.